Editor's note: This story was updated on Aug. 2, 2019 with the death of a New York state resident from Powassan virus.

-Already this summer, health officials in New Jersey are investigating two confirmed cases of Powassan virus -- a rare but potentially serious disease spread by the blacklegged or deer tick.
-Both cases were in Sussex County, in the northwest corner of the state.
+In June, health officials in New Jersey investigated two confirmed cases of Powassan virus in Sussex County, in the northwest corner of the state.

 It’s difficult to predict from year to year how many cases of tick-borne diseases will be reported in the U.S. The tiny bugs are now in 50 states, and as a result, more people are at risk every spring, summer, and fall.

 Here’s what you need to know about tick-borne illnesses.

 Q. Are cases of tick-borne illnesses on the rise?